How to Use ENGO Blister Patches

 Apply adhesive side of the ENGO patch to the desired location of clean, dry footwear or brace.
 If blisters form at interface of footwear & insole, use two patches.
 Place one patch in your shoe and the other on the insole.

 Tip: ENGO may last longer when anchored to a surface.
 For example, wrapping patches around the edge/sides of the insole.

-- Press firmly around entire patch surface to secure.
+Press firmly around entire patch surface to secure.
 For extra strong adhesion, use a hairdryer to warm up the adhesive.

-To protect remaining patched and preserve their quality, store your unused patches in the re-closable, heavy duty ENGO bag that they came in.
+To protect remaining patched and preserve their quality, store your unused patches in the original ENGO packaging.

 Enjoy blister-free running, walking, hiking, sports, and exercising!